Sierra Hull: Weighted Mind

 Released on January 29, 2016, Weighted Mind, Hull's third LP, was produced by the highly regarded banjo player Béla Fleck, who encouraged Hull to consider recording it solo.
 Hull, however, decided to enlist an accompanist, bassist Ethan Jodziewicz, who is featured on every track.
 The album also includes vocal contributions by Alison Krauss, Abigail Washburn, and Rhiannon Giddens.

 NPR reviewer Jewly Hight called Weighted Mind a "stunning coming-of-age album," adding that "Hull has joined the rarefied company of Nickel Creek expats Chris Thile, Sara Watkins and Sean Watkins, pedigreed virtuosos whose youthful, searching musical minds have taken them into postmodern singer-songwriter territory and beyond."

 Treasure Of The Broken Land: The Songs Of Mark Heard

-Hull contributed her cover of "Strong Hand of Love" in a Mark Heard tribute album entitled "Treasure Of The Broken Land: The Songs Of Mark Heard" (Storm Weathered Records) in 2017.
+Hull contributed her performance of "Strong Hand of Love" to a Mark Heard tribute album entitled "Treasure Of The Broken Land: The Songs Of Mark Heard" (Storm Weathered Records) in 2017.